 Saving, Managing, and Moving Workspaces

 When you first save a workspace in QLab 5, or when you choose Save As… from the File menu, QLab will present you with the standard macOS window that lets you choose where you want to save your workspace.
-Towards the bottom of that window is a pop-up menu with two choices; Use recommended settings, and Customize settings.
+Towards the bottom of that window is a pop-up menu with three choices; Save workspace and media to a new project folder, Save workspace only, and Customize settings.

-When the default option of Use recommended settings is chosen, saving the workspace also causes a few other things to happen:
+When the default option of Save workspace and media to a new project folder is chosen, saving the workspace also causes a few other things to happen:

 1. Instead of simply saving your workspace in the place that you select, QLab creates a project folder for your workspace.
 Your workspace is saved inside the project folder.